-Name of non-Utah retailer (buyer) Telephone number Street Address City State ZIP Code Buyer's retail sales license: ales license: Issuing state License number Authorized Signature Name (please print) Name (please print) Title
+Name of non-Utah retailer (buyer) Telephone number rtaine errier etairretailer (bajer) relepriorie number Street Address City State ZIP Code Issuing state License number Buyer's retail sales license: recarring craces Zioonioo mamboi , Authorized Signature Name (please print) Title - International Conference (1.00.00 1.00.00

-► I certify that I am a seller of tangible personal property or services and that the tangible personal property or services, shown on the invoices listed below, are for resale.
+▶ I certify that I am a seller of tangible personal property or services and that the tangible personal property or services, shown on the invoices listed below, are for resale.
 The property will NOT be used in real property contract work or for any personal or business use.